 Serviola-class patrol boat

 The four ships in this class were all commissioned in 91 and 92.
-They are designed for offshore patrol and are able to maintain operations in heavy seas, operate a helicopter although none are normally embarked and deploy its two RHIBs.
+They are designed for offshore patrol and are able to maintain operations in heavy seas.
+They can operate a helicopter although none are normally embarked but they do normally deploy with two RHIBs.